Stages Of Stress: How Stress Progresses

 Stress can be difficult to navigate

-Effectiveness of therapy for stress
+Effectiveness of therapy for each stage of stress

-Cognitive-behavioral therapy (CBT)
+Cognitive behavioral therapy (CBT)

-Cognitive-behavioral therapy (CBT) is based on the concept that your thoughts influence your feelings and behavior.
+Cognitive behavioral therapy (CBT) is based on the concept that your thoughts influence your feelings and behavior.
 By changing dysfunctional thinking to more positive, realistic thinking, CBT gives individuals the skills to tackle stressful situations and develop healthier coping mechanisms for future occurrences.

 Exposure and response prevention (ERP)